vpunkadam/on-call-generator/README.md

 ## Data Persistence

 The application maintains persistent data in the following files:
-- `shift_history.json` - Tracks cumulative shift counts across months
+- `cumulative_shift_history.json` - Tracks total cumulative shift counts across all months
+  - Automatically loaded at startup
+  - Updated after each schedule generation
+  - Used to prioritize users with fewer historical shifts
 - `tier2_users.txt`, `tier3_users.txt`, `upgrade_users.txt` - User lists for each tier
 - Generated Excel files serve as historical records

+### Historical Fairness

+The system maintains cumulative shift counts across months to ensure long-term fairness:
+- Users with fewer total historical shifts are prioritized for new assignments
+- Cumulative counts are shown in the fairness report alongside monthly counts
+- This prevents any single user from being consistently overloaded across months
+- Excel imports also update the cumulative history to maintain continuity

 ## Contributing